benjamin-recht/benjamin-recht.github.io/_posts/2016-04-18-bottoming-out.md

 visible:    true
 ---

 In order to get a grasp on what makes optimization difficult in machine learning, it is important to specialize our focus.
-Nonsmooth optimization is so general, and what makes deep learning hard may be completely different from what makes tensor decomposition difficult.
+Nonconvex optimization is so general, and what makes deep learning hard may be completely different from what makes tensor decomposition difficult.
 So in this post, I want to focus on deep learning and take a bit of a controversial stand.
 It has been my experience, that optimization is not at all what makes deep learning challenging.

 Look at these plots.